 The computer data and sensors the cars will use can see 360 degrees at all times.
-This is something that human drivers are not able to do when operating a motor vehicle.
+Presently, this is something that human drivers are not able to do when operating a motor vehicle.
 Blind spots, weather conditions, limited vision all are eliminated with these driverless cars.
-Google alleges that in testing the unmanned vehicles over thousands of miles, the only accidents occurring were from other drivers.
+Google alleges that in testing the uncrewed vehicles over thousands of miles, the only accidents occurring were from other drivers.

 The company believes the use of this type of vehicle by drivers in the future may reduce traffic congestion as well.
 And this is because the vehicles will be able to drive closer to the one in front.
 The other way Google feels this will reduce traffic congestion is by virtually linking the vehicles together.

-- Google vehicle technology will be paired with an automaker in manufacturing the automobiles.
+- Google vehicle technology will be paired with an automaker in manufacturing these automobiles.

 Do Vibrations Save Lives?

 Auto manufacturers have been using technology to make cars safer and reduce some human error and continue to improve safety in motor vehicles, primarily to reduce human error.
 The manufacturers include Ford Motor Vehicles.
-They have been installing lane keeping technology in their vehicles to alert the driver if an auto has veered out of its lane.
+Ford has been installing lane-keeping technology in their cars.
+They did that to alert the driver if an auto has veered out of its lane.

 It does so by causing the steering wheel to vibrate.
-If the driver does not correct leaving the lane the car will autocorrect.
+If the driver does not correct after leaving the lane, the car will autocorrect.
 The road feature can help in avoiding accidents caused by driver distraction or a driver who has fallen asleep at the wheel.